 On the commencement date of each plan period, we will grant to each eligible employee who is then a participant in the 2014 ESPP an option to purchase shares of our common stock.
 The employee may authorize up to a maximum of 15% of his or her base pay to be deducted by us during the plan period.
 Each employee who continues to be a participant in the 2014 ESPP on the last business day of the plan period will be deemed to have exercised the option to the extent of the employee's accumulated payroll deductions, subject to the maximum share ownership limits for the 2014 ESPP.
 Under the terms of the 2014 ESPP, the option exercise price will be determined by our board of directors or a committee appointed by our board of directors for each plan period.
-Our board of directors or a committee appointed by our board of directors may set whether the option exercise price will be based on the closing price of our common stock on (1) the first business day of the plan period.
+Our board of directors or a committee appointed by our board of directors may set whether the option exercise price will be based on the closing price of our common stock on (1) the first business day of the plan period or (2) the last business day of the plan period, or the lower of such closing prices, provided that the option exercise price will be at least 85% of the applicable closing price.
 In no event may an employee purchase in any one plan period a number of shares that exceeds the number of shares determined by dividing (1) the product of \$2,083 and the number of full months in the plan period by (2) the closing price of a share of our common stock on the commencement date of the plan period.